 The down side, however, is that your immunity can suffer, partly because of decreased blood flow and immune responses in the nose – your first line of defence against respiratory viruses.

-You have more control over your heart health than you might think.
-In fact, researchers estimate that almost one in three heart attacks are linked with eating an unhealthy diet while an unhealthy lifestyle – smoking, not exercising, drinking too much alcohol – accounts for many of the others.
+Researchers estimate that almost one in three heart attacks are linked with eating an unhealthy diet while an unhealthy lifestyle – smoking, not exercising, drinking too much alcohol – accounts for many of the others.
+Following a heart-friendly diet and lifestyle can reduce your future risk of a heart attack whether or not you have already experienced one.
+Ask yourself these 10 questions to see if you need to take action…

 Are you among the one in three adults who have a high blood pressure?
 If so, taking your prescribed medication every day is vitally important for your long-term health.
 You probably don’t have any obvious symptoms, but this is one of the most important conditions your doctor will screen you for.